BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 - Good luck.
 (Amber +2)
 - ...
 (Amber -2)

+You can activate Interceptor's Wish if you want to.

+!newself(["Amber",:LEADER_AMBER2,0])

 Inside, complete the first few tasks just as we did as Aelita.
-Now enter the right-side door.
+Once you reach the room Amber cannot enter, go right.

+!battle(["Howard",:SCIENTIST,0], "Factory Field")

+!battle(["Demitri",:SCIENTIST,0], "Factory Field")

  Beat the scientists in here then pick up the key and unlock the left door.
 Go down the elevator, into the door, and get the key.
 Use it back up from the elevator.
 Pick up the final key and reenter the main hallway.

-Doctor Isha (Factory Field)
--   Galarian Weezing, Level 85. @ Rocky Helmet.
-    -   Strange Steam
-    -   Sludge Bomb
-    -   Pain Split
-    -   Flamethrower
--   Arctozolt, Level 86. @ Quick Claw.
-    -   Bolt Beak
-    -   Icicle Crash
-    -   Rock Slide
-    -   Ice Beam
--   Hydreigon, Level 87. @ Metronome.
-    -   Dark Pulse
-    -   Dragon Pulse
-    -   Nasty Plot
-    -   Roost
+!battle(["Isha",:DOCTOR,3], "Factory Field")

 A bit harder since you only have three this time, but nonetheless very doable.

-*Relationship Point Choices:*
+**Relationship Point Choices**:
 - I'm happy for you!
 (Amber +2)
 - ...
 (Amber -1)

 Make your way all the way back to the auditorium as soon as you are prompted to.

-Masked Individual ???
-(No Field)
--   Roserade, Level 84.
-    -   Stun Spore
-    -   Magical Leaf
-    -   Sludge Bomb
-    -   Shadow Ball
--   Hippowdon, Level 85. @ Leftovers.
-    -   Earthquake
-    -   Curse
-    -   Rock Tomb
-    -   Slack Off
--   Piloswine, Level 84. @ Eviolite.
-    -   Protect
-    -   Toxic
-    -   Earthquake
-    -   Icicle Spear
+Some students will battle you in the factory.

+!battle(["Denzil",:AXISSTUDENT_MW,0])

+You'll get *3 Phantom Candy M*.
+Return to the auditorium

+!battle(["???",:MASKEDMAN,0])

 Again, probably easy for your team at this point.

 Head upstairs.
 Interact with a terminal on the right.
 Your goal is to get the red box into the green space.

-With enough tinkering you can figure it out.
-Do this at all the other terminals around the room.
+- Top Right Solution: LURURULDRULULD
+- Bottom Right Solution: DRURULUDRULDRURDLDRURDR
+- Middle Bottom Solution: DLULURURULDL
+- Top Left Solution: URURULDRDLDR

 After you finish, talk to the main table thing, then go around the room bashing suspicious walls.
-That is, any that don't fit it with what's around them.
+That is, any that don't fit in with what's around them.
 Then return to the table.

 **Relationship Point Choices**:
 - Are you doing okay?
 (Amber +2)